Logo Design Inspiration: Where To Look For New Ideas

 - Which of your competitors have been most successful with their branding?
 Why?
 And how have they achieved this (be specific with your answers here in terms of colours/font/elements they’ve chosen)?

 Your logo is the face of your business.
-It’s what the world sees first from your brand.
-So yeah, there’s a lot of pressure to design a great logo.
+It’s what the world sees first when they see your brand.
+And everyone from your competitors to your customers will associate you with it.
+There’s a lot of pressure to design a great logo.
 But that doesn’t make it impossible.

-With colour tools you can get ideas for combinations that look great, and also figure out their specific Hex, RGB, CMYK and Pantone numbers and codes.
+With color tools you can get ideas for combinations that look great, and also figure out their specific Hex, RGB, CMYK and Pantone numbers and codes.
 This is handy if you just see an image you like.
-You can simply upload to a colour tool and get a list of codes and numbers to work with.
+You can simply upload to a color tool and get a list of codes and numbers to work with.

 Colour tools you’ll want to consider are:

-Adobe Color CC: Adobe Colour CC is a colour scheme builder that allows you to save colour schemes directly into Illustrator or Photoshop.
+Adobe Color CC: Adobe Colour CC is a color scheme builder that allows you to save color schemes directly into Illustrator or Photoshop.
 If you don’t have access to either software, no worries.
 It’s also great to explore as a free web app, with options to extract gradients and themes.
 Just drag and drop images to explore these options.

 Whether you want a font-based logo, or just want the perfect font for your logo, font finder tools can help you out.